2022 Major League Baseball postseason: (1) Houston Astros vs. (2) New York Yankees

 Game 4 was originally scheduled for October 23 at 7:07 pm (EDT) but was postponed to 8:54 pm the same day due to the forecast of sustained inclement weather.

 This was the fourth postseason meeting between the Astros and Yankees.
 The previous three meetings (2015, 2017, 2019) were won by the Astros.
 This was the sixth straight appearance in the ALCS for the Astros, dating back to 2017.
 The Astros swept the Yankees to return to the World Series for the fourth time in six years (in the process denying a rematch of the 2009 World Series between the Yankees and Phillies).

 Justin Verlander pitched six solid innings as the Astros took Game 1.
 In Game 2, Alex Bregman gave the Astros all the runs they needed to win with a three-run home run in the bottom of the third as they took a 2–0 series lead heading to the Bronx.
 Cristian Javier pitched five innings of shutout ball, and the Astros’ bullpen silenced the Yankees’ offense to take a commanding three games to none series lead.
-The Yankees attempted to avoid a sweep in Game 4 as they led going into the seventh inning; however, it was short-lived as Bregman Yordan Alvarez both hit RBI singles to put the Astros in the lead for good, securing the pennant.
+The Yankees attempted to avoid a sweep in Game 4 as they led going into the seventh inning; however, it was short-lived as Bregman and Yordan Alvarez both hit RBI singles to put the Astros in the lead for good, securing the pennant.